ITU-BDSA2024-GROUP6/Chirp/docs/report.md

 For most issues, the team worked together since tasks were often sequentially dependent.
 This meant that starting a later issue simultaneously was not feasible.
 However, when possible, we split the group into two teams to work on independent issues.
 In such cases, two branches were created, and both teams worked separately to resolve their tasks.
 Once finished, the branches were merged into one and thoroughly tested to ensure that no conflicts or functionality issues occurred.
 If all tests passed, the merged branch was integrated into the main branch, and the related issues were moved to “_Done_”.

-This approach allowed us to maintain stability in the main branch while effectively resolving multiple issues in parallel when the tasks permitted it.
+This approach allowed us to maintain stability in the main branch, while effectively resolving multiple issues in parallel when the tasks permitted it.

 ### Project Board